David Foster Wallace: Stage and music adaptations

 Twelve of the interviews from Brief Interviews with Hideous Men were adapted as a stage play in 2000 by Dylan McCullough.
 This was the first theatrical adaptation of Wallace's work.
 The play, Hideous Men, was also directed by McCullough, and premiered at the New York International Fringe Festival in August 2000.

 Brief Interviews was also adapted by director Marc Caellas as a play, Brief Interviews with Hideous Writers, which premiered at Fundación Tomás Eloy Martinez in Buenos Aires on November 4, 2011.
 In 2012 it was adapted as a play by artist Andy Holden for a two-night run at the ICA in London.

 The short story "Tri-Stan: I Sold Sissee Nar to Ecko", from Brief Interviews with Hideous Men, was adapted by composer Eric Moe into a 50-minute operatic piece, to be performed with accompanying video projections.
 The piece was described as having "subversively inscribed classical music into pop culture".

 Infinite Jest was performed once as a stage play by Germany's experimental theater Hebbel am Ufer.
 The play was staged in various locations throughout Berlin, and the action took place over a 24-hour period.

 "Good Old Neon", from Oblivion: Stories, was adapted and performed by Ian Forester at the 2011 Hollywood Fringe Festival, produced by the Los Angeles independent theater company Needtheater.

-The song "Surrounded by Heads and Bodies", from the album A Brief Inquiry into Online Relationships by The 1975, borrows its title from the opening line of Infinite Jest.
-Matty Healy, The 1975's lead singer, said in an interview with Pitchfork that he was inspired by the novel after reading it during a stint in rehabilitation:
+The song "Surrounded by Heads and Bodies", from the 1975's album A Brief Inquiry into Online Relationships, takes its title from the opening line of Infinite Jest.
+Matty Healy, the 1975's lead singer, said in an interview that he was inspired by the novel after reading it during a stint in rehabilitation:

-I was reading [Infinite Jest] when I was in rehab.
+I was reading it when I was in rehab.
 There was no one there.
 It was me and my nurses, who'd come in and check on me, and then Angela [the protagonist of the song], miles away.
-I was surrounded by no one, and the book was just open on the front page, as most copies of Infinite Jest are ... nobody reads [Infinite Jest] all the way!
+I was surrounded by no one, and the book was just open on the front page, as most copies of Infinite Jest are ... nobody reads it all the way!
 Everyone our age has got a battered, quarter-read copy of Infinite Jest.